When heading to Paris with limited time you have to choose how to spend your time wisely. So here’s our easy to follow two days in Paris itinerary.

 Luxury – Brach Paris – Brach Paris is set within easy reach of the Eiffel Tower and Trocadero.
 This Parisian 5-star hotel features a fitness club with pools, sauna and massage rooms, as well as a barber shop.
 The rooftop area gives one of the best views of the Eiffel Tower at night, securing its place as one of the best accommodations in Paris.

 Mid-budget – Generator Paris – We spent 2 nights at Generator Paris and it was absolutely perfect for our short stay.
-It’s a designer hotel located in the lively 10th district in Paris and conveniently perched directly outside Gare de l’Est Metro Station.
+It’s a designer hotel located in the lively 10th district in Paris.
+Also conveniently perched directly outside Gare de l’Est Metro Station.

 Budget – ibis budget Paris Porte De Montmartre – Located in the north of Paris, ibis Budget Paris Porte De Montmartre is just a 10-minute walk from